flutter/website/animations/shared-element-transitions/index.md

 * Tap on the home route’s photo to fly the image to a new route showing the same photo at a different location and scale.
-* Return to the previous route by clicking the image, or by using the device’s back-to-the-previous-screen gesture.
+* Return to the previous route by tapping the image, or by using the device’s back-to-the-previous-screen gesture.
 * You can slow the transition further using the `timeDilation` property.